Which config file to use

 Butler SOS can send metrics and events to New Relic.

-This way it’s possible use their SaaS solution for storing and visualising Butler SOS data.
+This way it’s possible use their SaaS solution for storing and visualizing Butler SOS data.

 Butler SOS can store metrics in Prometheus.